F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 The first observation is that models rank almost exactly the same on ROC AUC and accuracy.

 Secondly, accuracy scores start at 0.93 for the very worst model and go up to 0.97 for the best one.
-Remember that predicting all observations as majority class 0 would give 0.9 accuracy so our worst experiment BIN-98 is only slightly better than that.
-Yet the score itself is quite high and it shows that you should always take an imbalance into consideration when looking at accuracy.
+Remember that predicting all observations as majority class 0 would give 0.9 accuracy, so our worst experiment, BIN-98 is only slightly better than that.
+Yet the score itself is quite high, and it shows that you should always take an imbalance into consideration when looking at accuracy.

-There is an interesting metric called Cohen Kappa that takes imbalance into consideration by calculating the improvement in accuracy over the “sample according to class imbalance” model.
+💡 There is an interesting metric called Cohen Kappa that takes imbalance into consideration by calculating the improvement in accuracy over the “sample according to class imbalance” model.

 Read more about Cohen Kappa here.

-6. F1 score vs Accuracy
+F1 score vs Accuracy

-Both of those metrics take class predictions as input so you will have to adjust the threshold regardless of which one you choose.
+Both of those metrics take class predictions as input, so you will have to adjust the threshold regardless of which one you choose.

 If we look at our experiments below:

 In our example, both metrics are equally capable of helping us rank models and choose the best one.
 The class imbalance of 1-10 makes our accuracy really high by default.
-Because of that, even the worst model has very high accuracy and the improvements as we go to the top of the table are not as clear on accuracy as they are on F1 score.
+Because of that, even the worst model has very high accuracy, and the improvements as we go to the top of the table are not as clear on accuracy as they are on the F1 score.

-7. ROC AUC vs PR AUC
+ROC AUC vs. PR AUC

 Let’s compare our experiments on those two metrics:

-They rank models similarly but there is a slight difference if you look at experiments BIN-100 and BIN 102.
+They rank models similarly, but there is a slight difference if you look at experiments BIN-100 and BIN 102.

-8. F1 score vs ROC AUC
+F1 score vs. ROC AUC

-So, if you care about ranking predictions, don’t need them to be properly calibrated probabilities, and your dataset is not heavily imbalanced then I would go with ROC AUC.
+So, if you care about ranking predictions, don’t need them to be properly calibrated probabilities, and your dataset is not heavily imbalanced, then I would go with ROC AUC.

 Let’s take a look at the experimental results for some more insights: